mdrhmn/react-dj-todoapp/README.md

 $ heroku run python3 manage.py migrate --run-syncdb
 ```

-And if everything goes well up to this point, **congratulations!** You have successfully deployed your first React-Django web app!<br>
+And if everything goes well up to this point, **congratulations!** You have successfully deployed your first React-Django web app!<br><br>

 ### 8. Debugging